Author, speaker, expert

 A former dyslexia expert, I’m passionate and knowledgeable about the science of reading and the different effects of our choices.
 My special interest is the evidence of the enormous benefits of reading for pleasure and I invented the word “readaxation”.

 The internet and our always-with-us devices have changed our lives, work, friendships – even sleep.
 I share the science – negatives and positives – for all ages.
 With common sense, I promise.
-Key book: The Teenage Guide to Life Online is out in 2018.
+Key book: The Teenage Guide to Life Online.

 “I would have loved to have much longer”